rshaikh95/PPE_PROJ/README.md

 The calculated values will then be shown flask app via report that can be downloaded or emailed back to staff for use

+upload flask app to azure for public access